edwinlock/Bellus-PMA/README.md

 1. Download and install Julia (version 1.9.2) from https://julialang.org/downloads/.
 When asked by the installer, select the option "add Julia to PATH".
 2. Right-click on the `windows_installer.cmd` file and select 'Run as administrator'.
 The installer may take a while (approximately 10 minutes on my computer).
 You can close the window once it says "Installer completed".
-3. (Optional.)
-I recommend installing a modern terminal such as the (free) Microsoft Windows Terminal available at https://www.microsoft.com/store/productid/9N0DX20HK701.
+3. (Recommended.)
+Install the (free) Microsoft Windows Terminal available at https://www.microsoft.com/store/productid/9N0DX20HK701.

 ### Linux / macOS instructions